Gabriella439/slides/evangelism/marketing.md

 >
 > * Language server that is easy to install and setup
 >
->   IDE support is still table stakes to go mainstream
+>   IDE support is always an important component of the "whole product"
 >
 > * Provide easy-to-fork GitHub repositories implementing interpreted languages
 >
 >   Preferably ones with type inference using best practices
 >
-> * Build pipelines for Haskell PhDs in PLT to commercial opportunities
+> * Publish an authoritative book on how to use Haskell to build an interpreter
 >
->   This will stimulate research and also increase industry confidence in hiring
->
-> * Publish a book on how to use Haskell for writing an interpreter
->
 >   ... and maybe even make some money from doing so!

-... and that's it.
-As far as I can tell, everything else we need is in place.

 # Conclusion